-SQI test rig comprises a motor, a controller, a brake, a two-stage planetary gearbox and a two-stage fixed-shaft gearbox, as illustrated in Fig. 3(a).
+SQI test rig comprises a motor, a controller, a brake, a two-stage planetary gearbox, and a two-stage fixed-shaft gearbox, as illustrated in Fig. 3(a).
 Vibration and acoustic signals were captured using an acceleration sensor and a microphone, respectively.
 To simulate anomalous conditions, a sun gear tooth break fault was introduced by replacing the component in the test rig.
 The normal and tooth break sun gears are shown in Fig. 3(b) and (c).
 Both vibration and acoustic signals under normal and tooth break conditions were collected at 51,200 Hz.
 The rotating speed was set to 3000 rpm and the load brake current was set to 0.4A.

-MGB test rig, as shown in Fig 4(a), is composed of drive motor, load motor, lubrication and cooling system and main gearbox.
-Fig 4 (b) illustrates that the main gearbox consists of a bevel gear stage, a spur gear stage, and a planetary gear stage.
-A gear ring crack in the planetary gear stage, as shown in Fig 4 (c), is introduced as the simulated fault for anomaly analysis.
+MGB test rig, as shown in Fig. 4(a), is composed of drive motor, load motor, lubrication and cooling system, and main gearbox.
+Figure 4(b) illustrates that the main gearbox consists of a bevel gear stage, a spur gear stage, and a planetary gear stage.
+A gear ring crack in the planetary gear stage, as shown in Fig. 4(c), is introduced as the simulated fault for anomaly analysis.
 Both vibration and acoustic signals are collected with sampling rate 51,200Hz.
-The operating condition is set to an input speed of 3000 rpm with no additional load.

 Fig. 3.
-Experimental platform and the sun gear components. (a) SQI planetary gearbox transmission test rig. (b)Normal sun gear. (c)Tooth break sun gear.
+Experimental platform and the sun gear components. (a) SQI planetary gearbox transmission test rig. (b) Normal sun gear. (c) Tooth break sun gear.

 Fig. 4.
-Experimental platform and the gear ring tooth crack fault component. (a) MGB helicopter main gearbox test platform. (b)Transmission chain of the main gearbox. (c)Tooth crack fault of the gear ring.
+Experimental platform and the gear ring tooth crack fault component. (a) MGB helicopter main gearbox test platform. (b) Transmission chain of the main gearbox. (c) Tooth crack fault of the gear ring.